About the Institute

 The CFD Institute developed Cognitive Function Development Therapy (CFDT).
 We are committed to this promising therapeutic modality that provides tangible improvements in cognitive function and emotional regulation.

 Our mission is to provide individuals with the skills and knowledge needed to implement CFDT in their practice, offering this innovative, applied neurobehavioral intervention and effective care to their clients.
-Through our comprehensive training programs, ongoing education and support, and commitment to consultation, we aim to raise the CFDT practice standard and improve client outcomes.
+Through our comprehensive training programs, ongoing education and support, research and outcomes analysis, and commitment to consultation, we aim to raise the CFDT practice standard and improve client outcomes.

 How Our Training Program Works

-The Cognitive Function Development Therapy (CFDT) certification program offered by the CFD Institute is a comprehensive training program that can provide individual therapists with the skills and knowledge needed to implement CFDT in their practice.
-Becoming a certified CFDT practitioner can help therapists offer evidence-based and effective care to their clients, leading to measurable improvements in cognitive functioning and emotional regulation.
+The Cognitive Function Development Therapy (CFDT) certification program offered by the CFD Institute (CFDI) is a comprehensive training program that provides individual therapists with the skills and knowledge needed to effectively implement CFDT in their practice.
+Becoming a Certified CFDT practitioner can help therapists offer evidence-based and effective care to their clients, leading to measurable improvements in cognitive functioning and emotional regulation.

-Consultation is a crucial part of the CFDT certification process, ensuring candidates practice CFDT safely and effectively, receive feedback and guidance from experienced practitioners and experts, and identify areas for improvement and growth.
+Consultations are a crucial part of the CFDT certification process, ensuring candidates practice CFDT effectively and in fidelity to the CFDI's therapeutic framework.
+During consultations, therapists receive feedback and guidance from experienced practitioners and experts, identify areas for improvement and growth, and address any specific questions or concerns that may arrise.
 It also deepens their knowledge and understanding of CFDT theory and practice, ensuring they can provide their clients with the highest level of care.

 Achievable for Therapists, Transformative for Clients

-CFDT is a clinically applied neuroscientific approach that aims to improve cognitive function in individuals with nervous system dysregulation and functional weaknesses.
-Therapists can customize CFDT based on the objective assessment which guides clinical practice and allows the therapist to meet each client’s unique needs.
+CFDT is clinically applied neuroscience that improves cognitive function in individuals with nervous system dysregulation and functional weaknesses through targeted neuroplastic remodeling.
+Therapists dynamically adjust their deivery of CFDT based on real-time client presentation and the objective assessment, which guides clinical practice and allows the therapist to meet each client’s unique needs.

 FAQs

-Cognitive Function Development Therapy (CFDT) is a form of therapy that aims to improve cognitive function and bring regulation to the ANS (autonomic nervous system) through exercises and activities targeting the attention networks and memory systems.
+Cognitive Function Development Therapy (CFDT) is a form of therapy that aims to improve cognitive function and bring regulation to the ANS (autonomic nervous system) through dynamically varied interpersonal engagements that target specific neural networks and systems.

-CFDT benefits individuals experiencing neurologic dysregulation.
+CFDT is beneficial for anyone willing to engage in the engagements at therapeutic levels.
+However, it was specifically designed to benefit individuals experiencing neurologic dysregulation.
 Dysregulation can manifest in a variety of ways: the squirminess of a child with ADHD; the out-of-proportion response to a perceived threat by someone with PTSD; even the superficial compliance of someone who is desperately anxious or afraid.
 Where behaviors are “excessive” or “subdued” compared to others’ “normal” behaviors, or simply “out of place” for the observed context, the individual is likely experiencing neurological dysregulation.
 We also see dysregulation frequently in individuals who are “resistant” to other forms of treatment or intervention.
-In such cases, CFDT has often proven an effective modality, with most clients making significant progress (what one mental health CEO described as “changed trajectories”) in as little as 4–6 months.
+In such cases, CFDT has often proven an effective modality, with most clients making significant progress (what one mental health CEO described as “changed trajectories”) in as little as 3–6 months.

 The duration of CFDT varies depending on individual needs and goals.
 CFDT starts with an objective assessment of cognitive functions, which informs the prescribed number of sessions.
 A progress assessment occurs after 8-12 weeks and further defines the duration, based on measurable results.